google/ide-perf/docs/user-guide.md

 ### Why does it take a while to trace an entire package?

-The JVM take around 100 ms to retransform a loaded class after its bytecode has been modified by the tracer.
+The JVM takes around 100 ms to retransform a loaded class after its bytecode has been modified by the tracer.
 If you are tracing many classes, this can add up.

 One workaround is to trace the package _before_ most of its classes are loaded.
 For example, you